igithub14/TCP_Socket_Test/README.md

 Referring to the file , I must consider the following dependencies:

-  • Platform Technology: internal representations of numbers and objects \n
+  • Platform Technology: internal representations of numbers and objects
   • Location: hard-coded machine addresses
   • Time: all components have to be available at the same time
   • Data Format: the list of parameters and their types must match

+Then:
+  • I can use a data format that is self-describing and platform independent, such as XML
+  • instead of sending information directly to a specific machine we should send it to an addressable 'channel'
+  •
+  •

+  @@@